qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 );
 ```

-In this example, we first fetch 10 points with the color "red" and then 10 points with the color "green".
+In this example, we first fetch 10 points with the color `"red"` and then 10 points with the color `"green"`.
 Then, we order the results by the price field.

 In this way, we can guarantee even sampling of both colors in the results and also get the cheapest ones first.